 Income and IVT reports will be compared to family-provided information as part of the annual reexamination process.
 Income reports may be used in the calculation of annual income, as described in Chapter 6.I.C.
-Income and IVT reports may also be used to meet the regulatory requirement for third party verification, as described above.
-Policies for resolving discrepancies between income reports and family-provided information will be resolved as described in Chapter 6.I.C. and in this chapter.
+Income reports may also be used to meet the regulatory requirement for third party verification, as described above.
+Policies for resolving discrepancies between income and IVT reports and family-provided information will be resolved as described in Chapter 6.I.C. and in this chapter.

-Income and IVT reports will be used in interim reexaminations to identify any discrepancies between reported income and income shown in the EIV system, and as necessary to verify and calculate earned income, unemployment benefits, Social Security and/or SSI benefits.
+Income and IVT reports will be used in interim reexaminations to identify any discrepancies between reported income and income shown in the EIV system, and as necessary to verify earned income, and to verify and calculate unemployment benefits, Social Security and/or SSI benefits.
 EIV will also be used to verify that families claiming zero income are not receiving income from any of these sources.